Student Enrichment and Support

 Contact Us

-We are located on Level 1 of the Brownless Biomedical Library and available for drop in visits from 10am to 4pm Monday to Friday.
+We are located on ground floor of the Alan Gilbert Building and available for drop in visits from 10am to 4pm Monday to Friday.
 You can also contact us by phone or email if you are not on campus.
 We look forward to speaking with you soon!

 Email: health-hub@unimelb.edu.au